pactumjs/pactum/docs/mock-server.md

 ### Handlers

 Interaction handlers help us to reuse same kind of interactions with modifications.
-Use `handler.addMockInteractionHandler` or `handler.addPactInteractionHandler` functions to temporarily store interactions & later use the handler name to add them to the mock server.
+Use `handler.addInteractionHandler` or `handler.addPactInteractionHandler` functions to temporarily store interactions & later use the handler name to add them to the mock server.

 It accepts two arguments